adam-p/yesterday-i-learned/random.md

 1. Squid do not have any legs at all, but they do have eight arms and two tentacles, making for a total limb count of 10.
 Squidward has two arms, four legs, and no tentacles.
 1. "Morty" stands for Mortimer.
 1. Black Mirror is named after a turned-off screen.
-1. Many theatres show 1984 on April 4th. ["In Orwell’s story, April 4 is the day that protagonist Winston Smith (Hurt) starts his rebellion against the government when he begins to keep a diary, something verboten by the ruling party."](https://www.inverse.com/article/28101-1984-in-theaters-april-4)
+1. Many theatres show 1984 on April 4th. ["In Orwell's story, April 4 is the day that protagonist Winston Smith (Hurt) starts his rebellion against the government when he begins to keep a diary, something verboten by the ruling party."](https://www.inverse.com/article/28101-1984-in-theaters-april-4)
 1. [`git rerere`](https://git-scm.com/blog/2010/03/08/rerere.html) is a hidden feature.
 It redoes a rebase you have done before.
 1. When cooking meat, remove the ["silver skin"](http://www.genuineideas.com/ArticlesIndex/silverskin.html) (mostly fat and collagen) that wraps the tissue.
 They make meat harder to chew.
 1. (Uber blog) When pictures of people are shopped into cars, men rate women higher than women rate men.
 In this experiment, [the Bentley Continental was the only car found to make women rate the men higher than the same men in some other car.](https://newsroom.uber.com/economics-of-car-ownership/)